Carve your career path in human resources

 - HR Analyst/Coordinator

 How can I advance my career?
 To graduate into managerial and upper-level positions you’ll typically need job experience in an HR role plus a bachelor’s degree—and you can greatly boost your qualification by earning an MBA in Human Resources.
 Current master's degree holders may consider a post master’s certificate in HR to supplement their current graduate-level credentials.

-According to the Bureau of Labor Statistics, employment of human resources managers is projected to grow 7% from 2018-2028, faster than the 5% projection across all U.S. occupations (and the BLS estimate of 5% for human resources specialists).
+According to the Bureau of Labor Statistics, employment of human resources managers is projected to grow 6% from 2019-2029, faster than the average projection across all U.S. occupations.*

 Earn the education you need to continue advancing in a growing career field and better your chance of finding the job you’ve always wanted.
 We exist to help you take the first step and support your lifelong learning.

 Generally, yes.
 It can be possible to work in the human resources field without a degree; however, to advance in your HR career employers may require a bachelor’s degree.
 A bachelor’s degree can help prepare you for higher level HR roles, such as manager or supervisor.